Everything you need to know about choosing baby’s first bed (and why you should avoid round cribs).

 Fortunately, most of the cribs sold today do.

 If you’re looking to buy a crib, make a list of what’s important to you.
 Try to imagine how each crib will look in your child’s (or your) room.
+Then check to see if there are any deals available (such as Black Friday deals on cribs)

 Choose a safe model which suits your needs and your taste, take a deep breath, and buy it.